-An offering of Company's common stock and warrants to purchase its common stock closed on May 4, 2016 (see Note 4).
-In connection with the closing of this offering, warrants were issued to purchase up to an aggregate of 38,784 shares of common stock at an exercise price of \$117.00 per share with a term of five years and an estimated grant date fair value of approximately \$2.0 million, which was recorded as an offset to additional paid-in capital (see Note 5).
-Additionally, approximately \$653,000 of fees and costs directly associated with this offering were recorded as an offset to additional paid-in capital in accordance with applicable accounting guidance.
+A public offering of the Company's common stock and warrants to purchase its common stock was effected on April 29, 2016, the closing of which occurred on May 4, 2016 (see Note 4).
+In connection with the closing of this offering, warrants were issued to buy (in the aggregate) up to 1,163,526 shares of common stock at an exercise price of \$3.90 per share with a term of five years and an estimated grant date fair value of approximately \$2.0 million, which was recorded as an offset to additional paid-in capital within common stock issuance costs (see Note 5).
+Additionally, approximately \$653,000 of fees and costs directly associated with this offering were recorded as an offset to additional paid-in capital within common stock issuance costs in accordance with applicable accounting guidance.

-An offering of the Company's common stock and warrants to purchase its common stock closed on October 19, 2016 (see Note 4).
-In connection with the closing of this offering, warrants to purchase up to an aggregate of 303,333 shares of common stock with estimated grant date fair value of approximately \$17.10 per share were issued (see Note 5).
-Additionally, the underwriters were granted a 30-day option to purchase up to 45,500 additional shares of common stock at a price of \$30.99 per share, net of the underwriting discount, and/or additional warrants to purchase up to 45,500 shares of common stock at a price of \$0.027 per warrant to cover overallotments, if any (see Note 5).
-The estimated aggregate grant date fair value of the overallotment options and warrants of approximately \$0.8 million, as well as an additional \$1.04 million of fees and costs directly associated with this offering, were recorded as an offset to additional paid-in capital in accordance with applicable accounting guidance.
+A public offering of the Company's common stock and warrants to purchase its common stock was effected on October 14, 2016, the closing of which occurred on October 19, 2016 (see Note 4).
+In connection with the closing of this offering, warrants to purchase up to an aggregate of 9,100,000 shares of common stock with estimated grant date fair value of approximately \$0.57 per share were issued (see Note 5).
+Additionally, the underwriters were granted a 30-day option to purchase up to 1,365,000 additional shares of common stock at a price of \$1.0331 per share, net of the underwriting discount, and/or additional warrants to purchase up to 1,365,000 shares of common stock at a price of \$0.0009 per warrant to cover overallotments, if any (see Note 5).
+The estimated aggregate grant date fair value of the overallotment options and warrants of approximately \$0.8 million, as well as an additional approximate \$1.0 million of fees and costs directly associated with this offering, were recorded as an offset to additional paid-in capital within common stock issuance costs in accordance with applicable accounting guidance.